saychelsea11/Data-Science-Certifications-And-Projects/Springboard Data Science Track/Capstone1 Project/readme.md

 # Contents

-### Data: Consists of a text file which contains a link to the dataset as the data itself was too large to directly include in Github.
+1. **Data**: Consists of a text file which contains a link to the dataset as the data itself was too large to directly include in Github.
 The text file is called *Link_to_dataset.txt*.

-### Images: Contains some of the images used in the presentation slides for this project.
+2. **Images**: Contains some of the images used in the presentation slides for this project.

-### Notebooks: Contains the Python Jupyter Notebooks used for cleaning, analysis and modeling.
+3. **Notebooks**: Contains the Python Jupyter Notebooks used for cleaning, analysis and modeling.
 More details regarding the notebooks are in the directory itself.

-### Reports: Contains all the documentation for the project including a detailed report and presentation slides.
+4. **Reports**: Contains all the documentation for the project including a detailed report and presentation slides.